거울대칭

 Proof

-We have independently constructed the A-side fundamental solution matrix \(S\) (Proposition 4 (A-side fundamental solution matrix)) and the B-side period matrix \(\mathcal{I}\) (§Gauss–Manin Connection, ⁋Proposition 7).
-One of the insights of mirror symmetry is that these two matrices actually coincide.
+We have independently constructed the A-side fundamental solution matrix \(S\) (Proposition 4 (A-side Fundamental Solution Matrix)) and the B-side period matrix \(\mathcal{I}\) (§Gauss-Manin Connection, ⁋Proposition 7).
+The insight of the mirror theorem is that these two matrices actually coincide.

-Conjecture 5 (Mirror theorem, \(J\)-function form) For a mirror pair \((X, \check{X})\), the \(J\)-function of \(X\) is written in terms of the cohomology basis \(\{T^a\}\) components of the oscillating integral over a certain Lefschetz thimble \(\Gamma_0\) (the distinguished thimble determined in a neighborhood of the large radius limit) corresponding to the \(T_0 = 1\) normalization.
+Conjecture 5 (Mirror theorem, \(J\)-function form) For a mirror pair \((X, \check{X})\), the \(J\)-function of \(X\) is written in terms of the cohomology basis \(\{T^a\}\) components of the oscillating integral over a specific Lefschetz thimble \(\Gamma_0\) (the distinguished thimble determined in the neighborhood of the large radius limit), corresponding to the \(T_0 = 1\) normalization.
 That is,

 \[J_X(q, z) = \sum_a J^a(q, z) T^a,\qquad J^a(q, z) \;\propto\; \mathcal{I}^a_{\Gamma_0}(q, z) = \int_{\Gamma_0} T_a\, e^{W_q/z}\,\omega\]holds up to normalization.
 Here the right-hand side is the \(p = \Gamma_0\) column of the period matrix \(\mathcal{I}^a_p\) introduced in §Gauss-Manin Connection, ⁋Proposition 7.

 This claim is not merely a repetition of §Dubrovin Connection, ⁋Conjecture 4 (Mirror theorem, \(D\)-module form).
-To see this, we must first show that the QDE satisfied by the \(J\)-function (Proposition 4 (A-side fundamental solution matrix)) and the Gauss–Manin system satisfied by the period matrix (§Gauss–Manin Connection, ⁋Proposition 7) define the same \(D\)-module, which is the content of §Dubrovin Connection, ⁋Conjecture 4 (Mirror theorem, \(D\)-module form).
-After that, we must verify that the \(J\)-function, i.e., the first column of the matrix \(S\), maps under the isomorphism of §Dubrovin Connection, ⁋Conjecture 4 (Mirror theorem, \(D\)-module form) not to an arbitrary linear combination of thimble periods, but precisely to the oscillating integral over the distinguished thimble \(\Gamma_0\).
-For this, an additional claim that the integral structures on both sides match is needed; on the A-side the lattice is defined by \(K\)-theory and the \(\hat{\Gamma}\)-class, and on the B-side the lattice generated by Lefschetz thimbles plays this role.
+To show this, we must first demonstrate that the QDE satisfied by the \(J\)-function (Proposition 4 (A-side Fundamental Solution Matrix)) and the Gauss-Manin system satisfied by the period matrix (§Gauss-Manin Connection, ⁋Proposition 7) define the same \(D\)-module; this is the content of §Dubrovin Connection, ⁋Conjecture 4 (Mirror theorem, \(D\)-module form).
+After that, we must verify that the \(J\)-function, i.e., the first column of the matrix \(S\), is mapped not to an arbitrary linear combination of thimble periods under the isomorphism of §Dubrovin Connection, ⁋Conjecture 4 (Mirror theorem, \(D\)-module form), but specifically to the oscillating integral over the distinguished thimble \(\Gamma_0\).
+For this, an additional claim that the integral structures on both sides match is needed; on the A-side, the lattice defined by \(K\)-theory and the \(\hat{\Gamma}\)-class plays this role, and on the B-side, the lattice generated by Lefschetz thimbles does.

 In the case of Calabi-Yau hypersurfaces in toric varieties, this was proven by Givental and Lian-Liu-Yau, and for our main object of interest, toric Fano varieties, the \(I = J\) theorem in the next section provides an explicit and computable form of this claim.